How to Find a Roof Leak

 If you don't see where the roof leak is coming from while you're in the attic, or you don't have attic access in your home, you'll want to go up onto the roof.
 Pay close attention to the area around vents, chimneys, and where the roof meets an exterior wall, as many roof leaks occur in this area where the flashing has failed, worn out plumbing vent boots, or the sealant has worn or cracked.
 These create gaps that allow small leaks to occur and let moisture into the home.

 If it's not flashing or sealant, the roof leak may be caused by damaged shingles.
-You'll want to go along the entire roof, looking for issues including:
+You'll want to go along the entire roof, looking for common roof issues including:

 - Cracked, curling, or buckled shingles

 - Missing nails or exposed nails

 - Areas where shingles are loose or missing